ojhavk/ojhavk.github.io/index.md

 </p>
 **Figure.** Adversarial attck on Deep Learning (<a href="https://arxiv.org/pdf/2201.12347.pdf" target="_blank">Pravin et al 2021</a>)

-## Deep Learning and Computer Vison
+## Deep Learning and Computer Vision
 (_Image Segmentation, Object Detection, Transfer Learning_) <br>
 In my recent Computer Vison work, we investigated how Transfer Learning and Semantic Segmentation can be applied to a time series of images (see Fig below) to predict flood events on the rivers (Severn and Avon, UK) Our to-date results have successfully demonstrated use to Transfer Learning with an accuracy above 91% for these flood events (check out our research: <a href="https://centaur.reading.ac.uk/93823/" target="_blank">Vandaele et al. 2020</a> and <a href="https://hess.copernicus.org/articles/25/4435/2021/" target="_blank">Vandaele et al. 2021</a>).